-Culture Travel Why the Giant Heads of 43 Presidents Are Sitting in a Field in Virginia By Mary Jo DiLonardo Mary Jo DiLonardo LinkedIn Twitter Senior Writer University of Cincinnati Mary Jo DiLonardo covers a wide range of topics focused on nature, health, science, and anything that helps make the world a better place. our editorial process Mary Jo DiLonardo Updated May 01, 2019 The presidential busts sit on a property in Croaker, Virginia.
+Culture Travel Why the Giant Heads of 43 Presidents Are Sitting in a Field in Virginia By Mary Jo DiLonardo Mary Jo DiLonardo LinkedIn Twitter Senior Writer University of Cincinnati Mary Jo DiLonardo has worked in print, online, and broadcast journalism for 25 years and covers nature, health, science, and animals.
+Learn about our editorial process Updated May 1, 2019 The presidential busts sit on a property in Croaker, Virginia.
 (Photo: Patrick Smith/Getty Images) Share Twitter Pinterest Email Culture History Travel Sustainable Fashion Art & Media Holidays Community They stand in rows in a Virginia field, kind of a White House version of Easter Island.
 There are 43 concrete busts of most of the U.S. presidents — from George Washington to George W. Bush.
 Towering at an average of about 20 feet and weighing as much as 22,000 pounds, this is an elementary school student's history class nightmare.
 The presidential heads once were on display at Presidents Park in York County, near Williamsburg.
 The 10-acre park featured a museum and a sculpture garden where visitors could stroll among the presidential busts while reading about each man's accomplishments.
 The presidents range from George Washington to George W. Bush.
 (Photo: Patriick Smith/Getty Images) The park was open from 2004 to 2010, according to "All the Presidents' Heads," a documentary about the giant creations.
 When the park closed, the heads sat abandoned for several years until new developers bought the property.
 They were putting in a rental car business and asked Howard Hankins, who owned a local waste management company, to haul the statues away and destroy them.
 "Instead of going into the crusher, I brought them up to the farm and there they are in their new home," Hankins says in the documentary, which you can watch at the bottom of the file.
 Forty-three presidential busts are remnants of bankrupted Presidents Park.
 (Photo: Patrick Smith/Getty Images) It took 10 men more than three weeks to lug the statues to Hankins' farm in Croaker, Virginia, about 10 miles from their original home in Presidents Park.
 The ordeal cost Hankins about $50,000 and several of the presidents were "injured" in the process.
 Each presidential bust weighs about 22,000 pounds.
 (Photo: Patrick Smith/Getty Images) Since 2013, the heads have sat, relatively undisturbed on the farm.
 Weeds have grown up between them, and Hankins says frogs and snakes share the field with the former leaders.
 "You almost feel they're looking at you the way the sculptor did the work on them," Hankins says.
 "It's an overwhelming feeling being next to these giants of men who represented our country and built this strong country we live in."
 The statues stand nearly 20-feet high.
 (Photo: Patrick Smith/Getty Images) Although the farm is private property and not open to the public, Hankins hopes to once again share the presidents with the people.
 He has partnered with photographer and historian John Plashal to provide tours of the busts.
 There is also a crowdfunding campaign to restore and transport the massive sculptures somewhere for public viewing.
 In various media interviews, Hankins has said he needs to raise $1.5 million to preserve the sculptures and have them moved and reset.
 Some of the busts are in need of major repair.
 (Photo: Patrick Smith/Getty Images) "It meant a lot to me to preserve history.
 I would love to find the means to build an educational park for our kids to come to from all over the country," Hankins says.
 "I really want to do something with these guys.
 If I have to leave them here, this would really disappoint me."